 - Grew up in one of the following areas: a) a U.S. rural area, as designated by the Health Resources and Services Administration Rural Health Grants Eligibility Analyzer, or b) a Centers for Medicare and Medicaid Services-designated Low-Income and Health Professional Shortage Areas (qualifying zip codes are included in the file).
 Only one of the two possibilities in #7 can be used as a criterion for the disadvantaged background

-Those wishing to apply for a stipend may do so on their online application form.
-Those who are awarded a stipend must complete the following paperwork and submit it to Hillman Academy management upon acceptance into the program:
+Those wishing to apply for compensation may do so on their online application form.
+Those who are awarded compensation must complete the following paperwork and submit it to Hillman Academy management upon acceptance into the program:

 - I9 form